 The majority of logs are uninteresting and of no benefit.
 It is not possible to individually read from each line of log info.
 You're looking for a fork in a haystack, in other words.
 You look for terms like "bug," "fired," and "abort" in your quest.
 You might discover an electrical gremlin in this direction whether you're fortunate, but you'll almost certainly skip main issues that are not found in the findings of the keyword you checked for.

-The knowledge of the individual performing the manual integration testing is essential.
+The knowledge of the individual performing software testing services is essential.
 They might achieve little traction manually checking logs if they do have a thorough knowledge of the issue, are aware of present changes, and are aware of how each component of the system functions regularly.
 Nevertheless, for a DevOps unit, this is a significant disadvantage.
 It places the team's fate in the hands of a single individual, but if that individual is not accessible or unable to fix the problem, the whole activity is jeopardized.

 In a production or quality assurance system, a manual log review can be possible.
 It is, nevertheless, uncontrollable in output.
 Path to confidential log data is limited in development, and administrators are unable to search log data by jumping from one server to another one in a wide area.

 Machine Learning Log Analysis is herein providing the Solution